Orsrrc/Linux_C/README.md

 # Linux_C_Item
-this is my unix C notebook
+this is my CItem base on Linux operator system